africanproofs/apregister/README.md

 ## Security

-This contract has been **internally reviewed** by African Proofs' automated audit tooling — 55 unit + fuzz tests, zero Critical/High/Medium findings, no admin surface, no funds held. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.
+This contract has been **internally reviewed** by African Proofs' automated audit tooling — 64 tests (55 unit/fuzz + 4 fork against live Flare + 5 invariant), zero Critical/High/Medium findings, no admin surface, no funds held. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.

 Provider registrations (`participantType == 0`) revert at the contract level unless `msg.sender` is a registered identity in the configured `IIdentityRegistry`.
 See `CLAUDE.md` § Identity-as-signing-key for the architectural rationale.